Non-local Boundary Value Problems, stochastic resetting and Brownian motions on graphs

 In Section 2 we introduce some basic facts and notations about subordinators and inverses.
-In Section 3 we discuss the relations between the operators we deal with and the associated processes.
+We discuss the relations between the operators we deal with and the associated processes.
 In particular, the left and right Marchaud (type) derivatives $\mathbf{D}^\Phi_{x-}$ and $\mathbf{D}^\Phi_{x+}$ can be respectively regarded as the generator and its adjoint for a subordinator with symbol $\Phi$.
 From this point of view, our analysis completely agrees with the boundary conditions introduced by Feller in \cite{feller1952parabolic}.
-Then, we discuss the heat equation with non-local boundary conditions in Section 4.
-We provide the main result (Theorem \ref{fracdyntm}) which generalizes the work \cite{d2022fractionalsticky} for the time operator and the work \cite{feller1952parabolic} for the space operator.
+Then, we discuss the heat equation on the half-line with non-local boundary conditions in Section 3.
+We provide the main result on the real line (Theorem \ref{fracdyntm}) which generalizes the work \cite{d2022fractionalsticky} for the time operator and the work \cite{feller1952parabolic} for the space operator.
 We also provide a discussion on the probabilistic representation of the solution by extending the results given in \cite{d2022fractional,d2022fractionalsticky} and the probabilistic representation given by It\^{o} and McKean in \cite{ito1996diffusion, ito1963brownian}.
-In Section 5 we discuss on the applications and the extension of our results.
-In particular, the non-local dynamic boundary condition gives new meaning to the reflection, we provide some characterization.
+In Section 4 we generalize our results on metric graphs and provide our main result on graphs (Theorem \ref{thm:Xpallinodelay}) concerned with \eqref{NLBVPgraphIntro}.
+In Section 5 we discuss on interpretations, applications and extensions of our results.